OCONUS Embedded Military Family Life Counselor - Camp Humphreys, South Korea

 A Master’s degree or higher in the Behavioral Health Professions (MS/MSW/MA/PhD)

-Licensure to practice at the independent practice level (LCSW, MFT, LPCC, Psychologist) in the state where you provide services.
+Licensure to practice at the independent practice level (LCSW, MFT, LPCC, Psychologist) in any US State

 Must be a U.S. citizen.

-Must have two years of experience after obtaining independent licensure
+Must have one year of experience after obtaining independent licensure

 Must be able to pass a basic background check for employment, a Child National Agency Check and Inquiries (NACI/CNACI) clearance, commonly called a Public Trust clearance.